westerndigitalcorporation/riscv-fw-infrastructure/README.md

 # Getting the sources
+  This repostority use LFS.
-  If you dont have git lfs installed, please do the following steps:
+  If you dont have git LFS installed, please do the following steps (based on Debian/Ubuntu):

     $ curl -s https://packagecloud.io/install/repositories/github/git-lfs/script.deb.sh | sudo bash
     $ sudo apt-get install git-lfs